ronsaikia/Offensive-Security-Roadmap/README.md

 ## About me

-I'm currently working towards the **CPTS (Certified Penetration Testing Specialist)** certification from HackTheBox, focused on offensive security — web exploitation, Active Directory attacks, and privilege escalation.
+I'm Chiranjib Saikia aka Chiron, a 3rd sem EE student at AEC and I'm currently working towards the **CPTS (Certified Penetration Testing Specialist)** certification from HackTheBox, focused on offensive security — web exploitation, Active Directory attacks, and privilege escalation.
 This repo documents both my own learning and resources I wish existed when I started.
+It all starts with the Linux OS and most specifically Kali Linux, loaded with 500+ penetration tools but again, Kali is a loaded gun, you need to know how to handle it and make the most out of it.
+As a hacker, you must know how machines talk to each other and what changes their daily routines which helps to identify major security flaws.
+Offensive security will consume your time and demand your patience, but having the right mindset turns that effort into mastery.
+Put in the hours, trust the journey, and the payoff in the end is worth every single sacrifice.

 ## What's inside